 Rank1 – Reduce a targets Resolve stat by 5 when using threats to gain information from unwilling informants

-Rank2 – Opponents suffer -5 to hit w/ melee when they are the alone in with you
+Rank2 – Opponents suffer -5 to hit w/ melee when they are the alone in base contact with you

 Rank3 – Adept at all the latest and cruelest methods of torture, reduce a targets Resolve by 10 when using torture to gain information from unwilling informants